My Forking Life

 How to serve this fried cabbage recipe

-Southern fried cabbage is an easy recipe to make and can be served with many different types of main dishes like juicy air fryer turkey thighs, air fryer tilapia, steak with garlic herb butter, or air fryer cornish hens.
+Southern fried cabbage is easy to make and can be served with many different main dishes, like juicy air fryer turkey thighs, air fryer tilapia, steak with garlic herb butter, or air fryer cornish hens.

-Some other cabbage options to serve with dinner include instant pot buttered cabbage, sweet and sour cabbage, or Jamaican corned beef and cabbage.
+Some other cabbage options to serve with dinner include Jamaican steamed cabbage, instant pot buttered cabbage, sweet and sour cabbage.

 cabbage on a white plate with a fork next to a blue napkin